Duanju: Emergence and development in China

-In 2024, China's duanju market generated over 50 billion yuan (approx. USD 7 billion) in revenue.
+The industry experienced explosive growth from 2022 onward.
+By June 2024, the number of duanju users in China had reached 576 million, representing 52.4 percent of the country's total internet users.
+By the end of 2024, domestic viewership had reached approximately 662 million, and the market generated over 50 billion yuan (approximately US$7 billion).
+By 2025, this figure had grown to an estimated RMB 63–65 billion in direct content market revenue, with the free ad-driven model having displaced paid episode unlocks as the dominant monetization structure.
 The sector is also estimated to have created over 600,000 jobs.
 Duanju (short or vertical drama) have thus become one of the fastest-growing sectors of the Chinese entertainment industry.